datafac/dtomaker-all/README.md

 ![GitHub License](https://img.shields.io/github/license/Datafac/dtomaker-all)
 ![GitHub Sponsors](https://img.shields.io/github/sponsors/psiman62)

+This project contains model-driven compile-time source generators for quickly creating polymorphic, freezable DTOs (Data Transport Objects) supporting various serialization protocols.

+*Note: We are changing the terms of use for this project soon.
+When V1.0 of these tools are released, revenue-generating use of the source code and published binaries will require payment of an Open Source Maintenance Fee.
+Non-revenure-generating use of the source code and published binaries will never require payment of the fee.
+Please see the Open Source Maintenance Fee section below for details.*

 *Warning: This is pre-release software under active development.
 Breaking changes may occur.*

-Model-driven compile-time source generators for quickly creating polymorphic, freezable DTOs (Data Transport Objects) supporting various serialization protocols.

 ## Features
 - Models defined via C# interfaces with attributes.